X1nto/AliucordPlugins/Lyrics/README.md

 # Lyrics
-Get lyrics to a specific song
+Get lyrics to a specific song.

 ## Usage
 ```